unicode-org/message-format-wg/exploration/function-composition-part-1.md

 is also the operand of a function.

-Another way to resolve the ambiguity between
-Models 1 and 2 is to ask
-when two resolved values are the same and when they are different.
+Another way to resolve the ambiguity between the simple and the preservation model is to ask when two resolved values are the same and when they are different.